The month was February and my dream of ever seeing my three-decades’ long marriage survive had come to an end.

 I felt very lonely today after church service.
 I drove home.
 Alone.
 I am still trying to get used to that feeling, going to church alone and leaving alone.

-A well-meaning, self-composed woman leader at church walked up to me today after service.
-With eyes of steel, she asked, “How are you doing today?”
+A well-meaning, self-composed woman leader at church walked up to me today after service and asked, “And how are you doing today?”
 She had witnessed me break down in silent tears a few weeks before during a church service.

 Not feeling emotionally safe to tell it like it is, I smiled faintly, “Good, thank you.”

-With a syrupy voice she replied, “That’s goooood!” and with an enthusiastic pat on my shoulder, she quickly walked away.
+With a syrupy voice she replied, “Oh, that’s goooood!” and with an enthusiastic pat on my shoulder, she quickly walked away.

 A religious pat on the arm can seem so cruel.
 I feel so unsafe, so vulnerable, and so fearful.
 I feel like I am going to shatter into a million pieces.
 I am hanging by a thread.

 Within twenty four hours, I received heart-felt responses from all my supports.
-Their words of comfort was exactly what I needed to lay down my mask.
+Their genuine comfort was exactly what I needed to lay down my mask.

 “Know that painful feelings will be lessened or relieved when you own them, talk about them with someone who can validate them, or in some cases engage in problem-solving.
 Trying to ignore them, divert them, stuff, or numb them may provide a momentary respite but will actually heighten your pain in the long run.” ~ Dr. Janice Caudill, PhD, CSAT, SRT, SEP, CCPS